anna-filou/LGBTmyths.com/_myths/bi-cheat.md

 Imagine a woman considering a relationship with a bisexual man.
 She might think “since he also likes men, he'll never be fully satisfied with a woman and will eventually cheat with a man.”
 (This is sadly a very common, and very misguided, thought process.)

 First off, straight and gay people cheat too, so bisexuality is not the culprit.
-Secondly, that's like saying “if a man likes both blondes and brunettes, then he'll never be truly satisfied with a blond woman and will cheat with a brunette.”
+Secondly, that's like saying “if a man likes both short and tall women, then he'll never be truly satisfied with a short woman and will cheat with a tall one.”

 It sounds absurd because *it is*.